Alexander-Aghili/website/_posts/2024-08-06-QB3-Hackthon.md

 To get an understanding of the next part, we have to understand the database structure.
 We decided to have to main tables with the following structures:
 1. The Publication Table - Holds publication metadata
-    a.
-DOI (Digital Object Identifier) - Universal Paper Identifier
+    1. DOI (Digital Object Identifier) - Universal Paper Identifier
-    b.
-The title
+    2. The title
-    c. pmc link
+    3. pmc link
-    d. pubmed link
+    4. pubmed link
 2. The Fragments Table
-    a.
-DOI (Foreign Key used to identify which paper fragment is from)
+    1. DOI (Foreign Key used to identify which paper fragment is from)
-    b.
-Header
+    2. Header
-    c.
-Content
+    3. Content
-    d.Vector
+    4. Vector

 ```python